 Social media is a place where billions of users (aka potential customers!) spend hours a day engaging with friends and brands alike.
+This is one of the major reasons why social media marketing strategies are vital for every established and small businesses today.
 But don’t just take our word for it, let’s take a look at some of the numbers.

-81% of the US population has at least one social media profile, and over half have two or more.
-You may be thinking, “Okay, just because they’re on social media, doesn’t mean they’re engaging with companies and buying from them.”
+81% of the US population has at least one social media profile, and over half have two or more on various social media channels.
+You may be thinking, “Okay, just because they’re on social media sites, doesn’t mean they’re engaging with companies and buying from them.”

 70% of business-to-consumer marketers have acquired customers specifically through Facebook, and that doesn’t even account for what they’ve acquired through additional social media platforms.

-For example, 93% of Pinterest users use the platform to plan or make purchases, and over ⅓ of Instagram users have used Instagram to purchase a product online.
-49% of 18-29 year olds alone have purchased something they saw in a social media ad across various platforms!
+For example, 93% of Pinterest users use this social network to plan or make purchases, and over ⅓ of Instagram users have used Instagram to purchase a product online.
+49% of 18-29 year olds alone have purchased something they saw in a social media campaign across various platforms!

-84% of CEOs and VPs say they use social media to help make purchasing decisions, and customers spend 20% – 40% more money on companies who are using social media for marketing.
+84% of CEOs, VPs, Co-founders, and business owners say they use social media to help make purchasing decisions, and customers spend 20% – 40% more money on companies who are using social media for marketing.

 Furthermore, 70% of millennial consumers’ buying decisions are influenced by peer recommendations, and where are the majority of millennials seeing their peers’ purchasing decisions?
 Social media.

-In short, the data around social media alone tells us that a large percentage of the billions of people that use social media are using it daily, and they’re using it to make purchases.
+In short, the metrics around social media alone tells us that a large percentage of the billions of active users on social media platforms are using it daily, and they’re using it to make purchases.

-So what do you as a business do with this information?
+So what do you, as a business, do with this information?
 How can using social media for marketing really transform your business?
-Even if you’ve already utilized social media for your business for a while, how can you take it to the next level?
+Even if you’ve already utilized a social media marketing plan for your business for a while, how can you take it to the next level?

 If these are the questions you’re asking yourself, keep reading because we’re filling you in on all the secrets that make using social media for marketing successful!

 For almost every business, there is a bottom line that is at the heart of all decision-making.
-Companies decide what marketing efforts to invest in based on the return on their investment from that particular channel.
+Companies decide what marketing tools and efforts to invest in based on the return on their investment from that particular digital marketing channel.

 Let’s start with one of our clients, Nidhi, who is an owner of an eCommerce candle company.